 The Content Repository is basically a tree structure of the various stored content.
 A specific content is identified by a unique id and also by its path in SNCR.
 The root of SNCR is at the /Root path, all other content is placed somewhere under this root content - for example the login page for the default site is placed at /Root/Sites/Default_Site/login.
 The default structure is organized as follows (only the main folder structure is listed here):

 The sensenet Content Repository is built upon a metadata system with pre-defined base types and type inheritance support.
-Content stored in SNCR can have different types, but content can be one type at any one time.
+Content stored in SNCR can have different types, but content can be of one type only at any one time.
 A content type defines the properties (fields) and behavior of content.
 Content type definitions are also stored as content in the repository.
 They are located in the /Root/System/Schema/ContentTypes folder.
 To sum it up, the SNCR relies on the type system that - from the storage perspective - defines the reusable set of fields for each content type.
 You can also add extra fields to a certain content (apart from the fields in its type) through aspects.

 Content in the SNCR are indexed using the Lucene indexing and search library.
-The text of binary documents (Micosoft Word, Excel, Adobe PDF, etc) is extracted and can also be searched in SNCR.
+The text of binary documents (Microsoft Word, Excel, Adobe PDF, etc) is extracted and can also be searched in SNCR.
 Lucene provides extremely fast query results even on big (over 10 million content) repositories.

 Every content in SNCR is identified by its unique Id and its Path.
 You cannot change a content id, but you can move a content to another folder and thus change its path.
 The tree structure of the SNCR makes it possible to use the path as a link to the content, and thus the individual content can be addressed by their root-relative or site-relative paths as URL links.
 For example a root-relative /Root/Sites/DefaultSite/My-folder/My-file.docx content can be addressed as My-folder/My-file.docx if your browser points to a url that is registered on the Default_Site.